dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ::: moniker range="< aspnetcore-3.0"

-Two hosts are available: Web Host and Generic Host.
-In ASP.NET Core 2.x, Generic Host is only for non-web scenarios.
+Two hosts are available: the Web Host and the Generic Host.
+In ASP.NET Core 2.x, the Generic Host is only for non-web scenarios.

 The code to create a host is in `Program.Main`: